 CHM 305 Cr.2

 Organic Chemistry Laboratory

-An introduction to common laboratory practices in organic chemistry.
+This course is an introduction to common laboratory practices in organic chemistry.
 Experiments are designed to illustrate synthetic and separation techniques.
 Organic qualitative analysis is included.
 Lab 6.
-Prerequisite: CHM 304 or concurrent registration.
-Students with credit in CHM 300 cannot earn credit in CHM 305.
-Offered Fall, Spring.
+Prerequisite: CHM 304 or concurrent enrollment.
+Students cannot earn credit in both CHM 302 and CHM 305.
+Offered Fall, Spring, Summer.

 CHM 309 Cr.3

 Physical Chemistry Theory I

 A study of real gases, equations of state, kinetic and molecular theory, properties of gases, molecular energies, classical thermodynamics, chemical equilibria, changes of state and reaction kinetics and mechanisms.
 Prerequisite: CHM 104; PHY 103 or PHY 203; PHY 104 or PHY 204; MTH 310 or concurrent enrollment.
 Offered Fall.